 St. Aloysius Catholic Church

 Beige paint hid a beatific mural in St. Aloysius’ sanctuary for over forty years.
-Famed ecclesiastical muralist Felix Lieftucher painted the other-worldly fermament in the 1930’s.
-In the original design Christ crucified and the Holy Sacrifice of the Mass was attended by adoring angels, seraphim, the communion of saints, rich patterning, and the Holy Spirit.
-In the 1960’s the artwork was over-painted.
+Famed ecclesiastical muralist Felix Lieftucher painted the other-worldly firmament in the 1930’s.
+In the original design, Christ crucified and the Holy Sacrifice of the Mass was attended by adoring angels, seraphim, the communion of saints, rich patterning, and the Holy Spirit.
+In the 1960s the artwork was over-painted.

 EverGreene conservators applied an isolating varnish to protect the historic mural.
 Microscopy revealed historic colors, which were used to in-paint (using reversible conservation paints) areas of loss and rejuvenate the palette.